 10. Denise McCluggage

-When you look at the life of Denise McCluggage, what you find is she was more than one of the famous female race car drivers, she had many talents.
+When you look at the life of Denise McCluggage, what you find is she was more than just a regular race driver, she had many talents.
 Not only was she an established journalist, but her racing career included these accomplishments:

 - Drove a Porsche 550 to victory at the 1956 Nassau Ladies Race 1